Chia-Network/chia-docs/docs/resources/faq.md

 ### Can my coin be spent on another computer with a wallet that uses the same keys, even if I am running two wallets on two different computers and I have an open Offer on one computer?

 Yes, the coin can be spent from another computer.
 Coins are reserved locally on the computer where the offer was created.
 If that coin is spent from another computer, then the offer will be canceled.
 In general, it is recommended that you don’t use two machines to access the same wallet that offers are being made from.

-### What is the Duck Sauce CAT?

-The duck sauce CAT was the internal codename for the Stably USDS token until it was announced.
-Please be sure you have the correct TAIL for the Stably USDS token:

 ---